hyosung11/Launch-School/Courses/journal.md

 09:54 I woke up late and my whole body feels stiff.
 I have a sore throat as well.
 I feel tired.
 Maybe I do have covid this time.
 I scheduled my interview for tomorrow, so I'm planning on that.

 10:42 I feel tired and our house is low energy.
 I want to take the interview sooner than later at this point.

+11:32 So stiff still.
+I'm hesitating about training today.
+I'm almost through the examples from my study guide.
+I will keep the interview assessment as scheduled for tomorrow.